When is the first day of spring? - NewsBreak

 Sunday, March 20 – when the spring equinox occurs — marks the first day of the spring season in the Northern Hemisphere.
 It is known as the astronomical, or “regular” first day of spring.
 With the equinox comes increasing sunlight hours, meaning earlier dawns and later sunsets.

 The equinox actually happens twice each year: once in autumn, and once in spring.
-At those times, the sun crosses the equator line, resulting in the length of day and night being “nearly equal in all parts of the world,” according to the Old Farmer’s Almanac .It’s not too late for spring break travel deals
+At those times, the sun crosses the equator line, resulting in the length of day and night being “nearly equal in all parts of the world,” according to the Old Farmer’s Almanac .Full ‘Worm Moon’ happens this Friday

 Then again, the spring equinox merely marks the first day of astronomical spring.
 There’s also a meteorological spring, which began on March 1.